 At Providence high school graduation ceremonies each Spring, students, families and educators celebrate the conclusion of their elementary and secondary education.
-Many of these Providence high school graduates go on to receive a quality college education on their way to a successful career.
+Many of these Providence high school graduates go on to receive a quality college education on their way to living their version of the American Dream.
 In order to reach the graduation stage, these successful students often owe a debt of gratitude to their skillful and dedicated Providence teachers, hundreds of whom provide their students with a high-quality public education in hundreds of classrooms every day of the school year.